For my facebook page, please follow the following link

 I have introduced a original art shop, where you can buy a selection of my original work.
 To purchase from my original art work, pop along to the Original Art Shop, check out my prices, if you find anything that catches your eye, email me for payments options.

-I'm still learning new techniques all the time, one of my goals is to introduce colour to my portraits, I’m getting ready to start having a play with pastel pencils & possibly coloured pencils.
+I'm still learning new techniques all the time, one of my goals is to introduce colour to my portraits, I’m getting ready to start having a play with pastel pencils.
+I have already started to dabble with doing some animals in coloured pencils.

 I have also started to introduce animal portraits too my portfolio.